 The design of this product is amazing and makes it easy to see your clubface during the swing.
 Other benefits include keeping the club on plane, promoting a flat lead wrist, and creating dynamic shaft lean.

 If you’re looking for a low-cost training aid with a high ROI, this is the one for you.
+Read our full hands on review of the Hanger here.

 Try Hack Motion Wrist Sensor